helikopterelidojosa/canvas-move-in-grid/README.md

 update.
 think that chess-squares will be stored individually as a parametres in a one big object by doing a move, they will be redrawn

+UPDATE.
+IM STUCK.
+HAVE NO IDEA HOW TO DO THIS